Wheaton Criminal Law Information Center

 Highly Experienced Criminal Attorney for Wheaton Residents and Wheaton Criminal Cases

-Wheaton is a suburb of Chicago that is located about 30 miles west of Chicago.
+Wheaton is a suburb of Chicago that is located about 30 miles west of the Chicago Loop.
 It has a population that is estimated to be around 54,000.
-Wheaton is the county seat for DuPage County.
+Wheaton is the County Seat for DuPage County.
 DuPage County is the second largest county in Illinois.
 DuPage County has a population estimated to be around 920,000 people.

 The current DuPage County Courthouse moved to its current location in 1990.
 DuPage County built the new courthouse near the corner of County Farm Road and Manchester Road, just north of Roosevelt Road.
 The Courthouse cost DuPage County approximately 52 million dollars.
 Shortly after the Courthouse was opened, several employees became ill because of the faulty ventilation system.
 DuPage County sued the contractors but the jury sided with the contractors, finding that the main cause for the ventilation system problems was caused by DuPage County's negligence.